Reading Without Walls (Summer Reading Challenge)

 Book published by Kids Can Press.
 All opinions are my own.
 Amazon.com affiliate links support my book-buying habit and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
 I myself purchased this book–and had it signed–at a fantastic diversity panel hosted by Politics & Prose bookstore in Washington DC.

-Tagged: Africa, bullying as addressed in children's books, children's stories about soccer, Gene Luen Yang, Hooray for Books, Katie Smith Milway, Rading Without Walls challenge, refugee stories in children's books, Shane W. Evans, sports, summer reading lists, war in children's books
+Tagged: bullying as addressed in children's books, children's books set in or about Africa, children's stories about soccer, Gene Luen Yang, Hooray for Books, Katie Smith Milway, Rading Without Walls challenge, refugee stories in children's books, Shane W. Evans, sports, summer reading lists, war in children's books